HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 *Capacitance describes the ability to store energy in an electric field* {{< link id="T5C01" >}} and is measured in *farads (F)*. {{< link id="T5C02" >}}

 *Inductance describes the ability to store energy in a magnetic field* {{< link id="T5C03" >}} and is measured in *henrys (H)*. {{< link id="T5C04" >}}

+The physical components that exhibit these properties are called **capacitors** and **inductors**; we'll cover them in Section 2.1.
+For now, the focus is on how they behave in a circuit.

 When capacitors or inductors are in an AC circuit, they oppose current differently at different frequencies.
 This kind of frequency-dependent opposition is called **reactance**.